Show HN: I am Building a Producthunt alternative

 I recommend against post anything to PH unless you have patents, or a big marketing budget, if not your idea will just be copied by big companies before you can get the word out about your product.

-• gkoberger a year ago
+• gkoberger 2 years ago

 Do you have any examples of this happening?
 How many products on Product Hunt do you think are patent-able?